pmjordan/tosca-specs/tosca_2_0/events.md

   be determined from the the requirement definitions and capability definitions in the node type.

-To accommodate these scnearios, we introduce the following new
+To accommodate these scnearios, we make use of the $for_each function (defined in
-function:
+> To be provided
+) which has been introduced for this purpose:

 - `$for_each`: iterate over a list